jsam/shardpack/README.md

 # shardpack

 ShardPack is a storage format for large-scale datasets designed to solve common data pipeline bottlenecks by reducing the amount of required I/O operations.
 It provides random access reads, efficient partial data loading, and comprehensive metadata handling through a fast implementation that integrates with Python.
-When standard data formats become a bottleneck in your training pipeline, ShardPack offers a pragmatic balance of performance and simplicity.

 ### Key features: